Topics The 12th Annual Meeting of the Regulatory Science Society of Japan" was held

 In order to make this possible, the entire process from the drug discovery stage at the early stage of development to the post-marketing drug development stage must be viewed as an ecosystem and evolve with the involvement of various stakeholders.
 The Ministry of Health, Labour and Welfare, Ministry of Health, Labour and Welfare

-Special Lecture 3 Special Lecture 3
+Special Lecture 3

 Symposium 8: Challenges in the Description of Approval Documents for Ethical Drugs

-Mr. Masatsugu Kobayashi, Chairman of the Pharmaceutical Affairs System Subcommittee of the Pharmaceutical Affairs Committee of the Pharmaceutical Manufacturers' Association of Japan (PMAJ), gave a lecture entitled "Issues Related to Description in Approval Forms and Change Management," pointing out that it is time to steer the approval form system in light of changes in the environment surrounding pharmaceutical companies, resolution of issues related to description in approval forms and change management for quality, and a future outlook, and that there are various options for the direction to take, including the following For example, he stressed the need for industry-academia-government discussions on the entire pharmaceutical affairs system, including the GMP system, taking into consideration such issues as the inclusion of the globally common Establishment Condition*1 in the approval form and harmonization of the system regarding CMC with Europe and the U.S.
+Mr. Masatsugu Kobayashi, Chairperson of the JPMA Regulatory Affairs Committee's Regulatory System Subcommittee, spoke on "Issues Related to Description in Approval Forms and Change Management," pointing out that it is time to steer the approval form system in light of changes in the environment surrounding pharmaceutical companies, resolution of issues related to description in approval forms and change management for Quality & Technology Committee and future, and that there are various options for the direction in which the system should be steered, and that an example of such a direction is the global common Establishment of the "Establishment of the World's Leadership in Pharmaceutical Quality and Quality" (EGG).
+For example, he stressed the need for industry-academia-government discussions on the overall pharmaceutical affairs system, including the GMP system, taking into consideration such issues as the inclusion of the globally common Establishment Condition*1 in the approval form and harmonization of the system regarding CMC with Europe and the U.S.

 Also, Dr. Yoshio Nakayama presented the results of a questionnaire survey on the volume of items to be approved in Japan, Europe, and the U.S., the categories of procedural changes in each region when dealing with the same changes in Japan, the U.S., and Europe, the review period, and the implementation status of GMP conformity surveys.
 He also raised the issue of reconsidering the Japanese pharmaceutical affairs system in light of the current globalized pharmaceutical supply chain.

 Next, Dr. Ryoko Naruse, Professor of Pharmaceutical Quality Assurance and Evaluation, Faculty of Pharmaceutical Sciences, University of Toyama, presented an international comparison of GMP inspection methods and perspectives on GMP surveys in Japan based on "Research contributing to qualitative improvement of inspection methods for pharmaceutical quality control based on international consistency".
-As issues related to approval certificates, he mentioned skills and human resource development of those who audit manufacturers and fostering a quality-related quality culture at the management level.
+As issues related to approval certificates, he mentioned skills and human resource development of those who audit manufacturers, and fostering a quality-related quality culture at the management level.

 In the panel discussion that followed, it was confirmed that the panel would continue to discuss the role of the approval letter in order to achieve the common goal of "providing a stable supply of high-quality pharmaceutical products for patients.

-Established Condition: Legally binding information necessary to assure product quality
+1Established Condition: Legally binding information necessary to assure product quality

 Symposium 10: Regulatory Approval System in an Emergency Situation -Regarding the Practical Application of Domestically Produced Vaccines and Therapeutics